-Join Chris Reilly for an in-depth discussion in this video Checking out Data Tree basics, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Checking out Data Tree basics, part of Learning Grasshopper.

 …So far, we've mostly looked at Grasshopper components that contain…single lists of data.…Let's explore how components handle multiple lists at the same time.…In this example, I've started by drawing three simple curves in Rhino.…Then setting them as input data to this geometry parameter in Grasshopper.…I've also internalized the data into my Grasshopper file.…So you should have the same exact curves if you're working with the example files.…To take a look at how the data is flowing from this geometry parameter,…I'll connect the output grip to the divide curve component.…

 And that's under the Curve Division Component Panel.…So I'll take the geometry's output and…connect it to the divide curve's curve input.…And you can see what happens in the Rhino window now.…Each curve is divided into a set of points.…And I can control the number of segments which determines the number of points…through the divide curves count parameter, and I'll set this to say four for now.…So we'll get four segments or five points total for each curve.…

 - Setting input data

 - Using data matching